-During the third season at UK, the Wildcats set an NCAA record with 38 victories en route to the program's eighth National Championship.
-Anthony Davis was tabbed the National Player of the Year by several outlets and went on to become the second No. 1 overall NBA Draft pick in three seasons for UK.
-Kentucky continued to make history when Michael Kidd-Gilchrest was chosen No. 2 overall to become the first teammates to go 1-2 in Draft history.
-The duo led a record-breaking six players being selected in the same draft year.
+During the third season at UK, the Wildcats set an NCAA record with 38 victories en route to the program's eighth national championship.
+Anthony Davis was tabbed the national player of the year by several outlets and went on to become the second No. 1 overall NBA Draft pick in three seasons for UK.
+Kentucky continued to make history when Michael Kidd-Gilchrist was chosen No. 2 overall to become the first teammates to go 1-2 in Draft history.
+The duo led a record-breaking six selections in the same draft year.

 Despite missing the final nine game of his freshman season, Nerlens Noel became Kentucky's seventh top-10 selection during the 2013 NBA Draft.
 Classmate Archie Goodwin was taken in the opening round and became UK's 17th selection in four seasons.

 Robic then helped direct Kentucky back to the national title game in 2014 in one of the most memorable runs in NCAA Tournament history.
 UK was the first team in NCAA Tournament history to win four straight games by five points or fewer in the same NCAA Tournament.

 His last four years at Memphis, the Tigers won an NCAA record 137 games (137-14 record) while advancing to the 2006 and 2007 NCAA Elite Eights, the 2008 NCAA title game and sweeping the 2006-09 Conference USA regular-season and tournament crowns.
 Memphis spent each week of the last four years in the national polls.